 - Head promoters

 Image promoters are both brand ambassadors and nightlife hosts.
 The image promoter’s goal is to bring a great-looking crowd that matches the venue’s target audience and reputation.
-Their target demographic are often young fashionable women, so they regularly host the ladies’ night promotions.
+Their target demographic is often young fashionable women, so they regularly host ladies’ night promotions.

-This type of promoter is normally among the highest-paid and gets the VIP treatment at clubs.
+Image promoters are normally among the highest-paid types of promoters and get VIP treatment at clubs.
 The perks include VIP sections, complimentary bottle service, dinners, and more.
 Image promoters also have many aliases for their title, such as VIP hosts, VIP concierges, and brand ambassadors.

 Head Promoters or Top Promoters